UpalBarua/wellup-wdr/basics-of-css.md

 ---

-Title: Exploring CSS Colors: Bringing Your Web Designs to Life
+## Exploring CSS Colors: Bringing Your Web Designs to Life

 **Introduction:**

-Welcome, everyone!
-Today, we're delving into the vibrant world of CSS colors.
 Color is a fundamental aspect of web design, influencing the mood, aesthetics, and user experience of a website.
 In this lecture, we'll explore the various ways to apply color using CSS, understand color theory basics, and learn practical techniques to create visually appealing web designs.

 **1. Understanding Color Basics:**